-The process of joining small molecules to form a large molecule is known as polymerization.
-The building blocks of polymers are monomers.
-Based on the chemical reaction involved, polymerisation is divided into two groups known as addition polymerization and condensation polymerization.
-Addition polymerization is the process of repeated addition of monomers that posses double or triple bonds to form polymers.
-A condensation polymerization is a process that involves repeated condensation reactions between two different bi-functional or tri-functional monomers.
+The process of combining a large number of small molecules to form a single macromolecule is known as polymerization.
+The small molecules that act as the building blocks of polymers are called monomers.
+Based on the kinds of reactions involved, polymerisation is divided into two groups known as addition polymerization and condensation polymerization.
+Addition polymerization is the process of repeated addition of monomers that possess double or triple bonds to form polymers.
+Condensation polymerization is a process that involves repeated condensation reactions between two different bi-functional or tri-functional monomers.
 Give below in a tabular column is the difference between addition and condensation polymerization.

 |Addition Polymerization||Condensation Polymerization|